redherd-project/redherd-documentation/docs/users-guide/framework-management.md

 Continue? [y/N]: y

 ```

-!!! note
-    Re-initialize the Certification Authority if you want to definitely cut-off all assets.

 !!! danger
     Assets will not be able to automatically re-join the framework since SSL certificates are not trusted anymore.